scratch-api/scratchattach.ts/readme.md

 # scratchattach

+The official python version is available [here.](https://github.com/TimMcCool/scratchattach)

-This is an unofficial async typescript clone of [scratchattach](https://github.com/TimMcCool/scratchattach).
-It is WIP!!
+This typescript clone is far from feature complete.

 scratchattach is a Scratch API wrapper with support for almost all site features